jtarchie/site/index.md

 I'm a friend, programmer, mentor, and over-lander.
 I've been an ultra runner :running:, salsa dancer :dancer:, and beer reviewer :beer:.

+As a programmer,
+I've learned to tinker, reverse engineer, team building, and product design.
+I want to capture what I've learned.

 # Posts

 <% posts.each do |doc| %>